-Stores have been listed from the north going southwards (roughly!)
-So starting with Te Aroha, and moving down to Te Awamutu.
+Stores have been listed from the south going northwards (roughly!), so starting with Te Awamutu and moving up to Te Aroha.

 - Joe’s Health Foods, 225 Thames Street, Morrinsville – this store stocks an impressive range of dried food in bulk bins, including grains, flours, legumes, nuts, seeds and dried fruit.
 However, the owner didn’t seem too keen on the idea of people bringing BYO bags to fill up, so it might be worth more locals broaching the issue!